fletchjp/MERG-Arduino-Software/VSCODE.md

 I have now found that the problems with Serial and other things defined automatically in the Arduino IDE seems to be sorted out by defining USBCON.
 I have not found documentation for this, only a comment in a discussion.
 It turns out that this is not the full answer for this.

+This is even more mysterious than I thought.
+The c_cpp_properties.json file here has two configurations called "Win32" and "Arduino" which come in that order.
+The file pwmtest.ino uses Serial.
+It fails unless USBCON is defined in Win32.
+If I put a define for USBCON into Arduino the intellisense removes it and the system fails to identify Serial.
+I report the facts but do not have an explanation.

 That has not sorted out all the problems and I still do not understand why some things work and others not.
 Some of the more mysterious errors were due to mistakes I made in configuration of the arduino path information.

 I still have this error with the CBUS codes.
 I cannot find the reference in CBUS2515.h.
 It is connected to use of SPI.
 I have flagged it as an issue with the Arduino extension to VS Code.
 I won't expect an answer there soon as they have 134 open issues.